 Chrome Timer App

 If your team works behind their desks the whole day, they’ll enjoy actiTIME browser extension with a stopwatch and a list of open tasks to choose from.
 Track billable time right from the browser and switch between the tasks in a few clicks.

 Pro tip: Make it a rule in your team that your legal professionals use their browser extension timer to capture billable and non-billable time.
 Create a separate non-billable task for time tracking that your employees could use after they completed a task to switch to their timesheets and fill in the time log comments.

 Time Tracking Mobile App

-Pro tip: Enter your time right away.
+Pro tip: Track your time right away.
 Tomorrow you won’t remember what you did today in enough detail to report it in 6-minute or 10-minute intervals.

 If you use actiTIME Online (learn if you need to switch to actiTIME Self-Hosted), your data is stored in our data center that uses an encrypted connection, firewall security and corresponding security certificates.
 We also back up the data daily and store recent database copies in case you need to restore your data.